datduong/GOAnnotationTransformer/README.md

 You can download the most updated manually annotated data at [Uniprot.org](https://www.uniprot.org/uniprot/?query=reviewed:yes).
 The site also provides all known motifs and domains for a given sequence.
 You may have to do a [custom download from Uniprot](https://www.uniprot.org/uniprot/?query=reviewed:yes#customize-columns) for these extra information.

-We do not have a pre-trained encoder in DeepGO that provides embeddings for any proteins in a protein-protein interaction network.
+We do not have the pre-trained encoder in DeepGO that provides embeddings for any proteins in a protein-protein interaction network.

 We do have the pre-trained encoder that provides embeddings representing 3D structures of proteins.